themeda-devs/themeda-preproc/README.md

 ## Approach

-The pre-processing of the data associated with each data source occurs within four sequential stages.
+The pre-processing of the data associated with each data source occurs within four sequential stages: acquisition, preparation, chip conversion, and chiplet conversion.
+Each data source handler has a directory in the package, containing files implementing each of these steps: `acquire.py`, `prep.py`, `to_chips.py`, and `to_chips.py`.
+Note that Rain and Tmax data sources are both processed through a common `climate` handler, and the two fire scar data sources (early and late) are processed through a common `fire_scar` handler.

 These four stages are supported by two additional steps: